-Mesothelioma is cancer of the mesothelium, a protective membrane that lines many of the body's internal organs.
-Most often, mesothelioma occurs in the lining of the lungs, called the pleura.
+Mesothelioma is cancer of the mesothelium, a membrane that lines the inside of the body's cavities, such as the chest or abdomen.
+Most often, mesothelioma happens in the inner lining of the chest, called the pleura.

-Your doctor will also ask about your general health and perform an exam to check for possible signs of mesothelioma.
+Your doctor will also ask about your general health and do an exam to check for possible signs of mesothelioma.
 These may include fluid in the chest cavity, abdomen, or pericardium (the thin membrane around the heart).

 Depending on the findings of the exam, your doctor may refer you for mesothelioma testing.

 There are several different types of mesothelioma tests.
 These include: